West Ridge and Hourglass Couloir

 The bottom of the Hourglass is a smooth slab and comprises the crux of the route.
 Avoid grabbing the fixed ropes or you will have to record your ascent as 4th class, A0 (just kidding, you can do whatever you like).
 This section is not difficult when dry.
 Unfortunately snow, ice, and water tend to linger here.
 At the neck of the Hourglass, look for numerous scars in the rock where high speed boulders have impacted.
 There is nobody above, right?

 Soon after passing through the neck of the Hourglass you reach a big ledge with the anchoring for the fixed ropes (was the rappel anchor).
 From here on the climbing is only 3rd class, however extreme caution is required to avoid knocking rocks on people below you.
 At this point, you can climb up and right, or left and then more or less straight up.
 We chose the latter option which heads directly to the summit after about 400 vertical feet.
-I'm not sure if the right-hand option goes or not.

 Despite all the warnings, I found this to be an enjoyable route -- since there was nobody above us.
 It may be the best route on the mountain if you are lucky enough to find it unoccupied.